bufbuild/docs.buf.build/docs/breaking/rules.md

 **Categories: `FILE`, `PACKAGE`**

 These check that no enum value or message field is deleted.
-Deleting an enum value or message field will result in the corresponding value or field being deleted from the generated source code, which could be referenced.
+Deleting an enum value or message field results in the corresponding value or field being deleted from the generated source code, which could be referenced.
 Instead of deleting these, deprecate them: